datenstrom/yellow/readme.md

 ## How to get help

 The help shows you how to make small websites, wikis and blogs.
-Here you will find instructions on how to customise settings, extensions, HTML and CSS.
-For developers and designers there is information on what you can do with the API.
+Here you will find instructions on how to customise your website using settings, extensions, HTML and CSS.
+For developers and designers there is information on what can be done with the API.
 [Get help for your website](https://datenstrom.se/yellow/help/).

 ## Acknowledgements